rameshsunkara/go-rest-api-example/README.md

 #### Why this ?

-There are many open source boilerplate repos but why I did this ?
+I ventured into creating my own open-source boilerplate repository for several reasons:

-1. Coming from years of building Full Stack application in ReactJS and JVM based languages, I did not like any of them completely.
+1. After years of crafting Full Stack applications using ReactJS and JVM-based languages, I found existing boilerplate's are either too much or too little.
-   So I created my own while obeying 'GO' principles and guidelines.
+   Hence, I decided to develop my own while adhering to the principles and guidelines of Go.
-   You will find a lot of similarities in this repo when compared to the most popular go boilerplate templates because I probably borrowed ideas from them. (my apologies if I failed to miss any of them in the references)
+   While you may notice similarities with popular Go boilerplate templates, I've tailored this repository to align more closely with my preferences and experiences.
+   (Apologies if I inadvertently missed crediting any existing templates.)

-2. I wanted to pick the tools for Routing, Logging, Configuration Management etc., to my liking and preferences.
+2. I desired the freedom to handpick the tools for essential functionalities like Routing, Logging, and Configuration Management, ensuring they align perfectly with my preferences and requirements.

-3. I wanted a version where I have full control to change/update based on my professional work requirements.
+3. Creating my own version allows me complete control to adapt and update the boilerplate according to the specific needs and demands of my professional work.
+This flexibility enables me to continually refine and optimize the repository based on evolving project requirements.